gbv/paia/paia.md

      doc   1..n  [document]  list of documents (order is irrelevant)
     ----- ------ ---------- -----------------------------------------

 The response SHOULD include the same documents as requested.
-A client MAY also use the [items](#items) method to get the service status after renewal.

 ## cancel